-On 10 September 2021, the Bank of Russia Board of Directors decided to increase the key rate by 25 b.p. to 6.75% per annum.
-In 2021 Q2, the Russian economy reached its pre-pandemic level and is, according to Bank of Russia estimates, returning to a balanced growth path.
+On 17 December 2021, the Bank of Russia Board of Directors decided to increase the key rate by 100 b.p. to 8.50% per annum.
+Inflation is developing above the Bank of Russia’s October forecast.
 The contribution of persistent factors to inflation remains considerable on the back of faster growth in demand relative to output expansion capacity.
-In this environment, given high inflation expectations, the balance of risks for inflation is tilted to the upside.
-This may bring about a more sustained deviation of inflation from the target.
+In this environment, given rising inflation expectations, the balance of risks for inflation is markedly tilted to the upside.
+This may bring about a more substantial and prolonged upward deviation of inflation from the target.
 The Bank of Russia’s monetary policy stance is aimed to limit this risk and return inflation to 4%.

-Growth in real wages and households’ low propensity to save, driven by high inflation expectations, support growth in consumer activity, especially in non-food markets.
-At the same time, the recovery of the commercial services sector decelerated between July and August due to partially tightened anti-pandemic measures.
-Growing domestic and external demand and high corporate profits shore up investment activity.
+The rapidly expanding lending, growth in real wages and households’ low propensity to save, driven by high inflation expectations, all support rising consumer activity, especially in non-food markets.
+Consumption of commercial services has approached its pre-pandemic level, despite the challenging epidemiological situation.
+Growing domestic and external demand and high corporate profits are shoring up investment activity.

 The reference to the Press Service is mandatory if you intend to use this material.